Nagoya City Science Museum 名古屋市科学館

 From Nagoya take the Higashiyama Line for one stop to Fushimi.
 If you're traveling from Tokyo, take the Tokaido-Sanyo Shinkansen heading to Shin-Osaka and get off at Nagoya Station.
 From Osaka, take the same line heading toward Tokyo.

-The museum houses three main sections: technology, life sciences, and general science
+The museum houses three main sections: life sciences, astronomy, science and technology

 You should book tickets for the planetarium in advance